 South Cape Beach State Park

 Parking (fee in-season) for South Cape Beach, a barrier beach on Vineyard Sound.
 Swimming, fishing.
 South Cape Beach is an important nesting area for protected shorebirds like piping plovers, oyster catchers and terns.
 No dogs on beach March 15 – September 1.
 Seasonal port-a-johns, changing booths, wheelchair accessible boardwalk to deck overlooking beach.
-Beach wheelcharir also available.
+Beach wheelchair is available; call 508-457-0495 to reserve the chair.
 This property is part of the Waquoit Bay National Estuarine Research Reserve.